credix-finance/credix-app/README.md

 # Credix Client

 Repository containing the FE application of Credix.
-If you want to see the working product on Solana testnet, go to [app.credix.finance](https://app.credix.finance), connect your wallet, get some SOL from [this faucet](https://www.solfaucet.com), get some USDC from [this faucet](https://www.usdcfaucet.com) and connect your wallet.
+If you want to see the working product on Solana devnet, go to [app.dev.credix.finance](https://app.dev.credix.finance), connect your wallet, get some SOL and USDC from [the spl-token-faucet](https://spl-token-faucet.com) and connect your wallet.
 If you want to spin up a local clients, follow the steps as outlined below.

 # Development